Complementizer: Empty complementizers

-In other environments, the complementizer can be omitted without loss of grammaticality, but may result in semantic ambiguity.
+In other environments, the complementizer can be omitted without loss of grammaticality but may result in semantic ambiguity.
 For example, consider the English sentence "The newspaper reported that a new mayor was elected and (that) there was a riot."
-Listeners can infer a causal relationship between the two events reported by the newspaper: a new mayor was elected, and as a result, there was a riot.
+Listeners can infer a causal relationship between the two events reported by the newspaper.
+A new mayor was elected, and as a result, there was a riot.
 Alternatively, the events may be interpreted as independent of each other.
-The non-causal interpretation is more likely when the second complementizer that is present, whereas the causal interpretation is more likely when an empty complementizer is present.
+The non-causal interpretation is more likely when the second complementizer that is present, but the causal interpretation is more likely when an empty complementizer is present.

-The ambiguity here arises because the sentence where the second complementizer is empty may also be interpreted as simply having no second complementizer.
-In the first case, the sentence involves coordination of CPs, which lends itself more easily to a non-causal interpretation, but the latter case involves coordination of TPs, which is the necessary structure for a causal interpretation.
+The ambiguity here arises because the sentence in which the second complementizer is empty may also be interpreted as simply having no second complementizer.
+In the former case, the sentence involves co-ordination of CPs, which lends itself more easily to a non-causal interpretation, but the latter case involves co-ordination of TPs, which is the necessary structure for a causal interpretation.
 Partial syntax trees for the possible structures are given below.

 Selectional restrictions imposed by C

-As a syntactic head, C always selects for a complement tense phrase (TP) whose syntax and semantics are dictated by the choice of C. The choice of C can determine whether the associated TP is finite or non-finite, whether it carries the semantic meaning of certainty or uncertainty, whether it expresses a question or an assertion, et cetera.
+As a syntactic head, C always selects for a complement tense phrase (TP) whose syntax and semantics are dictated by the choice of C. The choice of C can determine whether the associated TP is finite or non-finite, whether it carries the semantic meaning of certainty or uncertainty, whether it expresses a question or an assertion, etc.